PipedreamHQ/pipedream/docs/docs/destinations/README.md

 ### Adding a Destination using Actions

-The simplest way to send data to a Destination is using one of our pre-built [Actions](/workflows/steps/actions/).
+The simplest way to send data to a Destination is using one of our prebuilt [Actions](/workflows/steps/actions/).
 Just add the relevant Action, enter the required values, and send data to your workflow!

 For example, you can use the [Send HTTP Request Action](/destinations/http/) to send an HTTP request from a workflow.
 First, add a new Action to your workflow by clicking on the + button between any two steps.